 They are not traditional textures, but are scans of the subtle imperfections that are shared by most materials, such as smudges, scratches and fingerprints, independent of color.
 The resulting greyscale maps can be used as glossiness, bump, anisotropy and reflectivity maps to add those same imperfections back into any 3D material.

-Also included is a full 2 hour lesson by Grant Warwick of Mastering CGI, demonstrating how to use Surface Imperfection to create advanced, highly realistic materials for professional CGI work.
-Grant covers all the basics you need to know to make the most of this library.
+Includes a bonus lesson by Grant Warwick of Mastering CGI, demonstrating how to use Surface Imperfection to create advanced, highly realistic materials for professional CGI work, using 3Ds Max and Vray (but the concepts are transferable).
+Grant covers the basics you need to know to make the most of this library.

 Full details at surfaceimperfections.com

 Examples of uses:

 - As glossiness or anisotropy maps, to add realistic surface imperfections to reflective surfaces such as glass, metal and plastic

 - Bump maps, for something more organic and natural than fractal noise

 - Extra detail on windows, monitors, mirrors and other reflective surfaces that require that extra glint of realism